-Future job requirements.
 A few years ago, McKinsey Global Institute reported some interesting findings from its research on the future of work.
-They concluded that jobs may become obsolete or be created based on primarily technological, social, and cognitive skill trends.
-Some of these required knowledge-skill-attitude requirements could include:24
+Researchers concluded that jobs may become obsolete or be created based on primarily technological, social, and cognitive skill trends.
+Some of these required knowledge-skill-attitude requirements could include the following:23

-- Increased demand for cognitive, social, and technological skills - Interpersonal skills to enhance mobilizing systems, developing relationships, and teamwork effectiveness - Cognitive skills particularly pertaining to critical thinking, planning, communication, and mental flexibility - Digital skills related to digital fluency and citizenship, software use/development, and understanding digital systems - Self-leadership in terms of self-awareness and self-management, entrepreneurship, and goal achievement
+- Increased demand for cognitive, social, and technological skills; - Interpersonal skills to enhance mobilizing systems, developing relationships, and teamwork effectiveness; - Cognitive skills particularly pertaining to critical thinking, planning, communication, and mental flexibility; - Digital skills related to digital fluency and citizenship, software use/development, and understanding digital systems; - Self-leadership in terms of self-awareness and self-management, entrepreneurship, and goal achievement.

-Supporting Point 3: Implications for Talent Recruitment and Development.
+Implications for Talent Recruitment and Development

-Having reviewed who Army Civilians are today and what their jobs may require in the future, without any clairvoyant crystal ball, one can derive some implications for recruiting and developing the future civilian workforce.
-Army leaders expect individual civilian employees to participate actively in their own professional development in collaboration with their supervisors.25 Continued discussions between supervisors and their employees will contribute to a shared understanding and cultural shift required to respond to future needs.
-The table below presents some current competencies with future job requirements with possible implications in the right column.
+Having reviewed who Army civilians are today and what their jobs may require in the future, without any clairvoyant crystal ball, one can derive some implications for recruiting and developing the future civilian workforce.
+Army leaders expect individual civilian employees to participate actively in their own professional development in collaboration with their supervisors.24 Continued discussions between supervisors and their employees will contribute to a shared understanding and cultural shift required to respond to future needs.
+Table 1 presents some current competencies with future job requirements with possible implications in the right column.25